 carrying their sheaves.

 Wendy Claire Barrie is the author of Faith at Home: A Handbook for Cautiously Christian Parents, from which this post is adapted.
-Resources for Advent 2020 will be posted in the next few weeks, and you may enjoy the Advent ideas found here.
+You may enjoy the Advent ideas found here and here.